edward-jazzhands/edward-jazzhands.github.io/content/posts/python-testing-with-nox-and-uv/index.md

 The above example is all you need to get started.
 Place the example in a file called `noxfile.py` in your project root, and you can now run the `nox` command in your terminal to automatically run MyPy and Pytest against Pythons 3.10, 3.11, and 3.12, fully taking advantage of your existing UV cache to install the environments.
 It's fast and it's reproducible.
 You can drop this noxfile.py into any project and you're off to the races.
 It's also pretty convenient to have one consistent `nox` command across all your Python projects.

-## Using Nox Parameterized Sessions
+## Using Nox Parametrized Sessions

 What if you also want to test against numerous framework versions?
 For example, if you're a Django developer, you might want to test against Django 3.2, 4.1, and 5.0.
-Nox makes this easy with parameterized sessions.
+Nox makes this easy with parametrized sessions.
 You can define a session that takes parameters and then run it with different arguments.
 Since we set up the sessions using Python, it's trivial to specify exactly what versions we want to test against.
 Here's an example of how you can do this:

 ```python
 framework = "django"